 - without any friends I can hang out with on a regular basis.

 - physically unhealthy with a poor diet and horrific sleep schedule.

 - lacking much of a social or dating life.
 I was invisible to most women.

 - lacking much fun in my daily life outside of what the Internet could provide me.

-- confused and lost because I still didn’t no what my passion was and didn’t feel like I had any skills I could use to find a job I liked.
+- confused and lost with what to do for work because I still didn’t no what my passion was and didn’t feel like I had any skills I could use to find a job I liked.

 I’m sure there’s something missing but you get the point.
 And if you put it all together like that, it looks bad, especially since they were all happening at the same time.
 It was a dark time.
 And now, I’m fairly happy, healthy, fit, and have more friends.
 I’m still not above average or even that good but I’ve come a long way.
 I was fortunate enough to not be so screwed up that there was no point of return.

 The first thing I recommend is to focus on the good.
 We tend to over focus on the bad and forget all the good stuff we’ve accomplished.
 I definitely did.
 During this time, I forgot that I also: